lfost42/BrailleOrder/README.md

 ## WALKTHROUGH

 Minimal Viable Product:
-- Consumes BrailleSymbolsAPI to access a database of special symbols.
+- Consumes BrailleSymbolsAPI for access to the special symbols database - https://github.com/lfost42/BrailleSymbols
 - Consumes FosterPi API to allow authenticated admins to perform CRUD operations on the Special Symbols database.

 Other Planned Features: